About Sapana Doshi

 See my personal website for more details on my research and teaching.

-An introduction and review of Akhil Gupta's Red Tape: Structural Violence, Bureacracy and Poverty in India - These two pieces were part of a book review forum published in the open website of Environment and Planning D: Society and Space
+“Review of Akhil Gupta’s Red Tape: Bureaucracy, Structural Violence, and Poverty in India” in Environment and Planning D: Society and Space (online open site) http://societyandspace.org/2013/08/28/ed-tape-bureaucracy-structural-violence-and-poverty-in-india-by-akhil-gupta-review-by-sapana-doshi/

 PhD (2011) Department of Geography, University of California, Berkeley